Rafe/Simple-OCR/Readme.md

 clone the project, run

     java -jar App.jar

 To process images from IMG_1.bmp to IMG_6.bmp , IMG_8.bmp

 You can also install buildr to run other tests and tasks, On Ruby installed environment, type

     gem install buildr

 to install buildr, then set the java path of buildr and run:

     buildr

 Can execute the project

 For running test, type

     buildr test

 To test is IMG_1 to IMG 8 is matching.

 ##Program Structures

     /src
       /main
         /classifier
           Classifier.java   -- main classifier for detecting character from minimun character "box" /filters
           IFilter.java      -- filter interface
           ThresholdFilter.java -- filter using threshold to delete the background and noises.
         /models
           CharImage.java    -- Extracted minimum character box, also include the feature logics CharRange.java    -- Use for detect position and update the box range of a character.
           Point.java        -- data model for point
           FloatPoint.java   -- data model for float x,y (for ratio calculation) Application.java    -- Entry point for program. process all images and output result.
         Extractor.java      -- Extract character from file.
         FileManager.java    -- open and save image file.
       /test                 -- junit test files
     /lib
-/images/                -- Images for processing /output               -- The extracted and filtered images.
+    /images/                -- Images for processing
+      /output               -- The extracted and filtered images.
-Buildfile               -- The buildfile and tasks for buildr App.jar                 -- Packaged application, **no images in jar, so still needed to execute in project directory. result.txt              -- result of "java -jar App.jar > result.txt"
+    Buildfile               -- The buildfile and tasks for buildr Readme.md
-                           Saving output of application.
-Readme.md

 ## Preprocessing